-Most common signs of schizophrenia are having trouble sleeping, feeling sad or depressed, withdrawal from social activities, bad hygiene, and inability to concentrate.
+The most common signs of Schizophrenia are having trouble sleeping, feeling sad or depressed, withdrawal from social activities, bad hygiene, and inability to concentrate.

-The actual cause of schizophrenia is still unknown.
-However, some brain chemistry, genetic, and neurotransmitter changes can cause this problem.
+The actual cause of Schizophrenia is still unknown.
+However, some brain chemistry, genetics, and neurotransmitter changes can cause this problem.

-People suffering from schizophrenia can hear a variety of voices and noises.
-Painfully loud sound, screeching sounds, and sounds that are suggestive of rats are some example of the sounds.
+People who have Schizophrenia can hear a variety of voices and noises.
+Painfully loud and screechy sounds and noises that are suggestive of rats are some examples.

-When you are trying to calm a schizophrenic person then you should use simple direction, give proper breathing space, move the person away from anything that is causing the reaction, and never argue.
+When trying to calm a schizophrenic person, you should use simple direction, give proper breathing space, move the person away from anything causing the reaction, and never argue.

 Schizophrenics should avoid refined carbohydrates, caffeine, cigarettes, alcohol, and all stimulant drugs.

-Please do not hesitate to get in touch with the Euromed Clinic Center Dubai if you have symptoms of Schizophrenia.
+Please do not hesitate to get in touch with experts at Euromed® Clinic Center if you have symptoms of Schizophrenia.
 A consultation session with one of our mental health experts will help you understand the condition better.
 Call us now or fill the short online form to book your appointment with a psychiatrist.